What are the details

 Reminder about the timing

-For example, if you disenroll from your Medicare Advantage plan on February 10th, your Original Medicare Part A and Part B coverage begins on March 1st.
+For example, if you disenroll from your Medicare Advantage plan on February 10th, your Original Medicare Part A and Part B coverage begin on March 1st.
 At the same time, you can also join a stand-alone Medicare Part D prescription drug plan and your new Medicare prescription drug plan will also start on March 1st.

 automatic SSA premium deductions